lijumjose/VIPMP/src/pages/docs/reseller_account/get_reseller_list.md

 This API is designed to support partner operations by providing real-time access to reseller account data, enabling efficient reporting and account management workflows.

 The API supports filtering by reseller status and sorting by creation date or reseller name.
-Pagination is supported with a maximum of 50 results per request.
-The API is optimized for performance, targeting a global response time under 2 seconds, and ensures that the data returned reflects the most current state and is not cached.
+It includes pagination with a limit of 50 results per request and ensures that the data returned reflects the most current state, without relying on the cache.

 This API is particularly useful for partners who need to: